mdekstrand/cs533-web/assignments/A1/index.md

     -   What is the mean?
 Is the distribution skewed?

 3. The distribution of the admission rate, both numerically and graphically (15%).
-    After describing its distribution, compute the admissions category (open, low-selectivity, or high-selectivity).
+    After describing the distribution of the continuous admission rate, compute the admissions category (open, low-selectivity, or high-selectivity).
     Do **not** hard-code the median — compute the median, and use the computed value (stored in a Python variable) to bucketize the admission rates.

-4. The break down of completion rate by race, by the school characteristics described in “Question”, and by one additional school characteristic you select (30%).
+    Show the distribution of admissions category (how many schools are in each category?).

+4. The break down (sometimes called a {term}`disaggregation`) of completion rate by race, by the school characteristics described in “Question”, and by one additional school characteristic you select (30%).
 Give a justification for your choice of characteristic — why do you think it might be interesting?

     You need to show these breakdowns both numerically and graphically.
     Box plots are useful for this, as are bar charts.